wirefreethought/geodb-angular-client/projects/wft-geodb-angular-client/README.md

 2. ``npm install wft-geodb-angular-client@latest --save``

-If using the FREE instance, update your ``AppModule.ts`` as follows:
+If using the FREE instance, update your ``SampleAppModule.ts`` as follows:
 ```
 @NgModule({
   declarations: [